-The parlamentary groupsDeputies elected to the Landtag who belong to the same political party can join together to form a parliamentary group (Fraktion).
+The parlamentary groupsDeputies elected to the Landtag who belong to the same political party can join together to form a parliamentary group (faction).

 The parliamentary groups elect an executive, made up of a chairperson, deputy chairpersons and further members.
 The respective chairpersons are responsible for the political leadership of the parliamentary groups and have a major influence on the formulation, implementation and portrayal of the work of the parliamentary groups.

-The 16th Landtag consists of three parliamentary groups:
+The 17th Landtag consists of five parliamentary groups:

 The parliamentary groups are the bearers of the political opinion-forming process.
 This is where political questions are discussed and the policy of the parliamentary groups are laid down.
 The sessions - particularly those of the big parliamentary groups - are prepared by special working groups.